The Basic Element of Sieve Testing

 Sieves are constructed of a frame, mesh material, and clamping device.
 The frames can be made of brass, Stainless Steel or acrylic.
 Standard frames are round and come in diameters of 3 inch, 8 inch, 12 inch diameters (also available in metric equivalents).
 Options of full height and 1/2 height and are available as deep water wash sieves.

 The mesh material can consist of woven wire mesh, perforated plate or electroformed material.

 The sieving process involves passing a material through a mesh or other device with an opening size of less than the material’s particle size.
 The particles will either pass through to the other side, be caught in the mesh, or be deflected according to the shape of the opening.

 The process can be done manually, but is usually affected by a mechanized sieve shaker.
 See our range of sieve shakers here.

-Our selection includes frame diameters from 100 millimeters to 18 inches in stainless steel and brass frames.
+Our selection includes frame diameters from 100mm / 4 inches to 450mm / 18 inches in stainless steel and brass frames.